zipengliu/corgie-ui/README.md

 # Visualizing Graph Neural Networks with CorGIE: Corresponding a Graph to its Embedding

-CorGIE is A visualization tool for graph neural networks.
+CorGIE is a visualization tool for graph neural networks.
 This repo hosts the frontend code of CorGIE, and [the other repo](https://github.com/zipengliu/corgie-preprocess-server) hosts the backend code.

 ## Demo